Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 Fix leaky taps

-A leaky tap can waste up to 75 litres per week!
-A new rubber washer costs about 25 cents at your local retailer and can be fixed quickly with a wrench and screwdriver.
+Leaky taps can waste up to 75 litres per week.
+A new rubber washer part costs about 25 cents at your local retailer and can be installed immediately.

 water-fountain-jet